Medically reviewed by Amanda Savage, edited 20/07/2023

 The symptoms associated with tight pelvic floor muscles often appear gradually.
 They can begin in early childhood as a general discomfort and, as the condition develops, the symptoms intensify into more severe pain and incontinence issues.
 This is often the stage where treatment is sought.

 - Bladder and bowel issues - For the bladder and bowel to function correctly, the muscles of the pelvis and digestive system need to coordinate, with some contracting whilst others relax.
 The pelvic muscles must be able to rest for the sphincter muscles to relax.
 This is not possible when you have a tight pelvic floor that is unable to fully relax.
+You might notice some of these bowel and bladder symptoms if your pelvic floor muscles are too tight:

 - Bladder / urinary incontinence - You may have difficulty in urinating, and slowing the flow of urine once you begin.
 Urge incontinence and an overactive bladder (OAB) are common as the bladder may never fully be emptied.